thematters/contracts/docs/TheSpace/IHarbergerMarket.md

-Market place with Harberger tax.
+Market place with Harberger tax, inherits from `IPixelCanvas`.
 Market creates one ERC721 contract as property, and attaches one ERC20 contract as currency.

 ## Functions